Bren2010/draft-subgroups/draft-mcmillion-mls-subgroups.md

 use the new or old subgroup extension key by checking whether the new or old credential is in the relevant LeafNode.

+# Aligning Security of Groups

+Subgroups deprive supergroup members of visibility into whether key rotation is happening on a regular basis, and the extent to which compromised devices may have access to group secrets.
+As such, subgroups need to manage this themselves.

+A subgroup MUST have either the same or a stronger policy on how frequently devices must update their leaf node, than the groups that the virtual client is a member of.

+Any time that a device is removed from a subgroup, an Update (or Commit with `path` populated) MUST be sent to all groups that the virtual client is a member of.

 # Security Considerations

 TODO Security